gto76/comp-m2/README.md

 **JUMP_IMD**   | -\*--  | Changes the value of the program counter to the specified address, meaning that in the next cycle execution will continue at that address.
 **IF_MAX**     | -\*-\* | Jumps to the specified address if register has value _255_* = '********'.
 **IF_MIN**     | -\*\*- | Jumps to the specified address if register has value _0_ = '--------'.
 **SHIFT_L/R**  | -\*\*\*| Moves bits in the register in the direction specified by the value.
 If first bit of the value is '-', then it moves them to the left, otherwise to the right.
-Remaining three bits specify the number of spots, that they get moved.
+Remaining three bits specify the number of spots that they get moved.

 ### Variations
  _Name_        | _Code_ | _Description_